top of page

-Dental health is just important for our pets as it is for us!
+Dental health is just as important for our pets as it is for us!

 It is estimated that nearly 80% of pets have some degree of periodontal disease by the age of three, which is why dental exams and routine dental cleanings are essential.
 When left untreated, periodontal disease can lead to cardiac disease, kidney infection, liver infection, and more.
 Not to mention, it's uncomfortable!
 Imagine having a toothache for YEARS?!